wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/remove.rst

 Remove Agents
 -------------

-The binary */var/ossec/bin/manage_agents* allows for the removal of agents.
+The binary */var/ossec/bin/manage_agents* allows the removal of agents using the command line.

-If you would like a confirmation before removing the agent, use the following:
+If the user would like a confirmation before removing the agent, use the following:

 .. code-block:: console